 Message transfer callback function

 The usual way of transferring CMP messages is via HTTP (see also [RFC6712]), with or without TLS.
 As mentioned in section 2, this transfer mode is therefore the default.
-Yet it is possible to provide as the transfer_fn argument of the CMPclient_prepare() function (see section 3.1) a non-NULL function pointer of type OSSL_cmp_transfer_cb_t.
+Yet it is possible to provide as the transfer_fn argument of the CMPclient_prepare() function (see section 3.1) a non-NULL function pointer of type OSSL_CMP_transfer_cb_t.
 This callback function takes as parameters the current CMP context structure, the request message to be sent and the address of a result variable to which it shall assign on success the response message received at the end of the transfer.
 The function shall send the request to some server and try to obtain the corresponding response from the server.
 It shall return an error code of type CMP_err.
 If needed, the application may also provide a further argument to the callback function, using the CMPforOpenSSL functions OSSL_CMP_CTX_set_transfer_cb_arg() and OSSL_CMP_CTX_get_transfer_cb_arg().

 This API design gives full freedom for implementing whatever method of transferring methods, including file-based ones.

-typedef OSSL_CMP_PKIMESSAGE *(*OSSL_cmp_transfer_cb_t) (CMP_CTX *ctx, const OSSL_CMP_PKIMESSAGE *req);
+typedef OSSL_CMP_PKIMESSAGE *(*OSSL_CMP_transfer_cb_t) (CMP_CTX *ctx, const OSSL_CMP_PKIMESSAGE *req);

 Certificate checking callback function